-When emotions are raw and running high, it’s very difficult to keep your dignity intact when you are hurting so much, but if you are left with no other choice other than ending the relationship and with an overwhelming need to meet your own emotional needs, you should know how to end your relationship and part ways amicably.
+When emotions are raw and running high, it’s very difficult to keep your dignity intact when you are hurting so much, but if you are left with no other choice other than ending the relationship and with an overwhelming need to meet your own emotional needs, you should know when the best time to walk away is and hopefully part amicably (if conditions are right).

 Fighting for the relationship